 Can I bring my dog or cat to ABC Clinic for vaccines, microchipping, or nail trim appointments only?

 The ABC Clinic is currently offering vaccine appointments on Monday and Wednesday afternoons by appointment only.
 We only offer nail trims while your pet is here for surgery.

 I have a stray cat or group of cats that lives near my house.
 Can I bring it to be spayed or neutered at ABC Clinic?
 Is there special pricing?
 How do I catch it and when can I bring it in?

-Up to 2 stray, feral or barn cats per household can be brought to ABC Clinic without an appointment on Tuesday, Wednesday or Thursday as long as they are brought in a live trap and receive an ear tip, which is the removal of the tip of the left ear indicating that the cat has been surgically spayed/neutered.
-With an ear tip, we charge $35 for spay or neuter for feral/barn/stray cats.
+Up to 2 stray, feral or barn cats per household can be brought to ABC Clinic without an appointment on Monday’s and Wednesday’s as long as they are brought in a live trap and receive an ear tip, which is the removal of the tip of the left ear indicating that the cat has been surgically spayed/neutered.
+With an ear tip, we charge $50 for spay or neuter for feral/barn/stray cats which includes ear tip and a rabies vaccine.
 If you need assistance trapping the cats, please contact one of the local groups located on the Feral of Free Roaming Cats tab of our Website.

 Do you spay or neuter rabbits at ABC Clinic?

 We only spay or neuter dogs and cats at ABC Clinic as we chose to focus on the two species that are most overpopulated in U.S. shelters.
 We do recommend discussing spaying or neutering your rabbits with your veterinarian.